Sir Charles Hardy

-From January 1755 to late 1757 he was the governor of New York with his flag on the Nightingale 20, Captain James Campbell, and from June 1757 the Sutherland 50, Captain Edward Falkingham.
-During this period he was knighted on 20 April 1755 and advanced to the rank of rear-admiral on 4 June 1756.
-In 1757 he was instructed to co-operate with the army commander-in-chief, General Lord Loudon, in an attack upon Cape Breton, but the insufficient force available, together with the late arrival of reinforcements under Vice-Admiral Francis Holburne to whom he became second-in-command aboard the Invincible 74, Captain John Bentley, allowed the French time to organise a defence.
+From January 1755 to late 1757 he was the governor of New York with his flag on the Nightingale 20, Captain James Campbell, during which period he was knighted on 20 April 1755, advanced to the rank of rear-admiral on 4 June 1756, and became the senior officer on the North American station in February 1757.
+From June 1757 he flew his flag aboard the Sutherland 50, Captain Edward Falkingham, and he was instructed to co-operate with the army commander-in-chief, General Lord Loudon, in an attack upon Cape Breton.
+Unfortunately the insufficient force available, together with the late arrival of reinforcements under Vice-Admiral Francis Holburne to whom he became second-in-command aboard the Invincible 74, Captain John Bentley, allowed the French time to organise a defence.
 In early 1758 he commanded the blockade of Louisbourg, and he then assisted Admiral Hon.
 Edward Boscawen at its reduction, transporting the colonial force with his flag aboard the Captain 70, Captain John Amherst, and then transferring during the action to the Royal William 84, Captain Thomas Evans.
 Thereafter he commanded seven sail of the line in the destruction of French settlements in the area.

 From June to October 1759 Hardy flew his flag in the home fleet aboard the Foudroyant 80, Captain Richard Tyrell, and on 20 November he was second-in-command to Admiral Sir Edward Hawke at the Battle of Quiberon Bay with his flag aboard the Union 90, Captain Thomas Evans.
 He remained under the orders of Hawke in Quiberon Bay and the Bay of Biscay for the remainder of the war, some times commanding the fleet in his superior s absence.
 Hardy was promoted vice-admiral on 14 February 1759, and from September to December 1762 flew his flag aboard the Hero 74, Captain Hon.
 Samuel Barrington.